leapicard/DGINN/README.md

 ## 2/ Parameter file

 DGINN uses a parameter file to pass all the necessary arguments for lauching the pipeline.
-Two example files are provided in the main directory:
+Two example files are provided in the examples directory:
 1. one performing steps 1-7 (cf Overview) from the CDS of the gene of interest to the detection of recombination (parameters.txt)
 2. one performing step 8 for the detection of positive selection (parameters_possel.txt)